askap-vast/vast-tools/docs/contributing/newepoch.md

 However, adding observations with different footprints (e.g. the Phase II survey high frequency observations) will require new footprint MOCs to be created.
 This will also require new field MOCs (e.g. `vasttools/data/mocs/VAST_PILOT_FIELD_1.fits`) to be generated, although no automated process for this exists yet.

 ## Epoch Addition Steps
+1. Ensure that you have access to the necessary data, i.e. the `ASKAP_SURVEYS` repo and all images from the epoch and image type of interest.

-1. Generate the epoch metadata using the methods described above.
+2. Generate the epoch metadata using the methods described above.

-2. Place the epoch information csv file in `vasttools/data/csvs/`, named `vast_epochXX_info.csv`, where `XX` is the two digit zero padded epoch number.
+3. Place the epoch information csv file in `vasttools/data/csvs/`, named `vast_epochXX_info.csv`, where `XX` is the two digit zero padded epoch number.

-3. Place the full-epoch MOC in `vasttools/data/mocs/`, named `VAST_PILOT_EPOCHXX.moc.fits`, where `XX` is the two digit zero padded epoch number.
+4. Place the full-epoch MOC in `vasttools/data/mocs/`, named `VAST_PILOT_EPOCHXX.moc.fits`, where `XX` is the two digit zero padded epoch number.

-4. Replace the current version of `VAST_PILOT.stmoc.fits` in `vasttools/data/mocs/` with the updated version containing the observations from the new epoch.
+5. Replace the current version of `VAST_PILOT.stmoc.fits` in `vasttools/data/mocs/` with the updated version containing the observations from the new epoch.

-3. Add the new epoch to the `RELEASED_EPOCHS` variable found in [`vasttools.survey`](../../reference/survey).
+6. Add the new epoch to the `RELEASED_EPOCHS` variable found in [`vasttools.survey`](../../reference/survey).

-4. Add the new epoch to the `FIELD_FILES` variable found in [`vasttools.survey`](../../reference/survey).
+7. Add the new epoch to the `FIELD_FILES` variable found in [`vasttools.survey`](../../reference/survey).

-5. Make sure the new epoch data is present in the standard release format if the instance of VAST Tools has access to the survey data.
+8. Make sure the new epoch data is present in the standard release format if the instance of VAST Tools has access to the survey data.